AguaClara/String-Digester/Trickling_Filter_report_2.md

 After a few experiments, the team found that water was dripping only from the rods and down the side of the PVC.
 Therefore they removed the rods and balanced the mesh on top of the collection basin.

 The procedure for a test was to first wet the surface of the rocks.
 This meant flowing water through at a high rate and not draining the bottom until the entire column was wet.
-Then all of the water was drained until what would be gravity potential in a soil.
-Once the gravel was at this wetted state, a short pulse of 100 mL of water was added.
+Then the water was drained to gravity potential in a soil.
+Once the gravel  wetted, a short pulse of 100 mL of water was added.
+For cuvettes that had water in them, the depth of water in millimeters was measured by inserted a marked straw.
+However, in many of the preliminary tests until the correct amount of water was determined the cuvettes overflowed and the data was compromised.
+For tests where the water overflowed, the team still recorded whether a cuvette had been "hit", i.e. had water in it.

+The team also varied the packing material being tested to marbles.
+The team choose marbles because they are only slightly larger than the pea gravel, but are uniform in size.

+#old stuff

 The benchtop experiment for the team is still under development, however, the means with which the experiment will be conducted is backed through verbal and written consensus within the team.
 The primary objective of the team's first experiment is to gather a hydraulic model for the preferential flow tendencies within the filter media.
 It is hypothesized that much of the porosity in the filter media is unutilized, and will remain dry due to flaws in the distribution system as well as the geometric structure of the filter.